Element 1

 The labelling matters because different outcome types need different meeting structures.
 Decision topics need pre-read of options, clear decision authority, and a vote mechanism.
 Action topics need named owners and willingness to commit.
 Information topics need a presenter and Q&A time, but rarely deserve more than a few minutes each (and often shouldn't be in a meeting at all).

-The Atlassian Team Playbook research on agenda hygiene found that explicit outcome labelling reduces meeting time by 17% on average, because participants prepare appropriately and 29% fewer follow-up meetings are needed.
-The cost of adding labels is 30 seconds per topic; the return is significant.
+Explicit outcome labelling tends to shorten meetings, because participants prepare appropriately and fewer follow-up meetings are needed to finish what was left unresolved.
+The cost of adding labels is about 30 seconds per topic; the return is significant.

 Element 3